Nanofus/website/README.md

 # Website

 Here be the source code for my website.
-It's running on SvelteKit and mdsvex.
+It's running on SvelteKit and remark/rehype.